se-edu/learningresources/contents/javascript/javascript.md

 })();
 ```

-In the above, only `myApp` is declared in the global scope, and we can access its methods through the object notation, e.g. `myApp.next()`.
+As demonstrated above, only `myApp` is declared in the global scope, and we can access its methods through the object notation, e.g. `myApp.next()`.
 This is also especially useful to declare private variables that be used among functions. `id` is not accessible outside of scope in this example.

 ## References
 [Namespacing in Javascript](https://javascriptweblog.wordpress.com/2010/12/07/namespacing-in-javascript/)